lscoppitto/docs-v3/docs/zCloud/device_manager_data_storage.md

 - **Connectivity**: transfer data to the Zerynth Device Manager with state of the art two-way authenticated and encrypted TLS connections.
 - **Life Cycle Management**: perform complex orchestration tasks by sending jobs and over-the-air updates to your fleets; from an easy to use GUI or programmatically via CLI or REST APIs.
 - **Data Availability**: avoid losing precious data by temporarily queueing them on the Zerynth Device Manager when your data sinks are down.
-- **Integrations**:  forward data via convenient webhooks or API to your final IoT application or even better to the [Zerynth Storage](zdm_intro.md) and Zerynth Dashboard services
+- **Integrations**:  forward data via convenient webhooks or API to your final IoT application or to the integrated dashboard services.

 Zerynth Device Manager can be adapted to all kinds of deployments, being available as a SaaS hosted by Zerynth or as an on-premises containerized application.